HomeITAdmin/nextcloud_geoblocker/README.md

 #### Advantages
 - The lookup of the IP address is local, so probably faster and no external service get the information which IPs are loggin into the nextcloud instance.
 #### Disadvantages
-- Pricondition must be fullfilled
+- Precondition must be fullfilled
 - Installation efforts needed from the administrator

 ### MaxMind GeoLite2